 To give you an idea

-But then again, if you are from the U.S., you have access to Medicare part A and B and Medicare Advantage- which can provide emergency coverage for you in Mexico. (see chart below for 2022 costs of Medicare Part B)
+But then again, if you are from the U.S. and qualify for Medicare, you have access to some Medicare Advantage plans, which can provide emergency coverage for you in Mexico.

-To learn more about using Medicare Advantage in Mexico for emergencies, please consider watching this Q&A I did with a Medicare Advantage Broker.
+To learn more about using Medicare Advantage in Mexico for emergencies, please consider watching this Q&A I did with Jeff, a Medicare Advantage Expert we recommend working with.

 What If You Cannot Afford Private Health Insurance?